aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 Conceptually, this fee can be thought of as quite similar to how we pay for our home electric or water utilities.
 :::

-### Prioritizing your transaction

-You can even bump up your transaction to a higher priority level on the blockchain by paying a larger processing fee.
-In your transaction, you can commit to paying a gas price that is higher than the market gas price.
-This is one way you can move your transaction higher in the priority list and have it processed more quickly.

-### Unit of gas
+## Unit of gas

-You can make a simple and inexpensive transaction or a complicated transaction that requires the blockchain to perform much computation and distributed storage.
-In either case, you will be required to spend a processing fee sufficient to complete the transaction.
-This is where the notion of **gas** becomes clear.
-Here is how it works:

-In the Aptos blockchain a **unit of gas** represents a basic unit of resource consumption.
-A single unit of gas is a combined representation of:
+Transactions can range from simple and inexpensive to complicated based upon the amount of computation and fetches from and writes to storage.
+In the Aptos blockchain, a **unit of gas** represents a basic unit of resource consumption for both

 - Computation resource, and
 - Storage resource.

-When your transaction is executed on the blockchain, instead of separately presenting you an account of each unit of the specific resource consumed, the blockchain simply presents an account of the number of units of gas being consumed by the transaction.

 See [How Base Gas Works](./base-gas.md) for a detailed description of gas fee types and available optimizations.

-### Gas price
+## Gas price and prioritizing transactions

 In the Aptos network, the Aptos governance sets the minimum gas unit price.
 However, the market determines the actual minimum gas unit price.
 See [Ethereum Gas Tracker](https://etherscan.io/gastracker), for example, which shows the market price movements of Ethereum gas price.

+By specifying a higher gas unit price than the current market price, you can **increase** the priority level for your transaction on the blockchain by paying.
+While in most cases, this is unnecessary, if the network is under load, this can ensure that your transaction can be processed more quickly.

 :::tip Unit of gas
 👉 A **unit of gas** is a dimensionless number, expressed as an integer.
 The total gas units consumed by your transaction depends on the complexity of your transaction.
 The **gas price**, on the other hand, is expressed in terms of Aptos blockchain’s native coin (Octas).
 Also see [Transactions and States](/concepts/txns-states) for how a transaction submitted to the Aptos blockchain looks like.
 :::

-## Gas and transaction fee on the Aptos blockchain
+## Specifying gas fees within a transaction

 When a transaction is submitted to the Aptos blockchain, the transaction must contain the following mandatory gas fields: